 Nature-based species conservation encompasses a variety of factors and processes, including:

-• Reproductive strategies: Species have developed specific reproductive strategies to produce their offspring and maintain their populations.
-This can take various forms, such as the production of large numbers of offspring, the use of specific mating behaviours or the formation of stable social structures.
+- Reproductive strategies: Species have developed specific reproductive strategies to raise their offspring and maintain their populations.
+This can take various forms, such as the use of specific mating behaviours or the formation of stable social structures.

 It is important to note that human activities such as pollution, habitat destruction, climate change and overuse of resources can affect nature-based species conservation.
 Therefore, the protection and conservation of natural habitats and the promotion of sustainable practices is of great importance to support species conservation in nature.